forcedotcom/cli/releasenotes/sfdx/README.md

     We also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
 Fun tip: use the `-h` flag to get a condensed view of the help, for when you don't need long descriptions and examples.

+    The new commands to manage sandboxes and scratch orgs work a bit differently from the `force:org:*` commands.
+For example, we split `force:org:create` into two commands, one each for scratch orgs and sandboxes, which is more intuitive.
+We also introduced commands to resume org creation, which is particularly useful when a scratch org creation times out.
+Previously you could no longer connect to it and you had to manually delete it from your Dev Hub.
+Now you can easily resume where it left off using a job ID.
+When the creation finishes, the command automatically authenticates to the org, saves the org info locally, and deploys any configured settings.
+Let's look at a few examples to get you started with these new commands.

-    The new commands to manage sandboxes and scratch orgs work a bit differently from the `force:org:*` commands, so let's look at a few examples.
-This command to create a scratch org:
+    This existing way to create a scratch org:

     ```bash
     sfdx force:org:create --definitionfile config/enterprise-scratch-def.json --setalias MyScratchOrg --targetdevhubusername MyDevHub --nonamespace --setdefaultusername